AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/conversion-classifications.md

 ---
 description: Classifications are used to categorize values into groups and report at the group level.
 For example, you can classify all Paid Search campaigns into a category like pop music terms and report on the success of that category relative to metrics like Instances (click-throughs), and conversion to success events.
-subtopic: Classifications
 title: Conversion classifications
-topic: Admin tools
-uuid: 4c8726c9-f527-44e1-be01-8c7b3b5c20f0
 ---

 # Conversion classifications

-Classifications are used to categorize values into groups and report at the group level.
-For example, you can classify all Paid Search campaigns into a category like pop music terms and report on the success of that category relative to metrics like Instances (click-throughs), and conversion to success events.

-## Conversion classifications {#concept_B4B1478A8CB540599AC9D4A58CA4B6FE}

 Classifications are used to categorize values into groups and report at the group level.
 For example, you can classify all Paid Search campaigns into a category like *pop music terms* and report on the success of that category relative to metrics like Instances (click-throughs), and conversion to success events.